A Sicily or Sardinia Tour?

 So, unlike Sicily, Sardinia became a long-term possession of the House of Savoy and played a key role in the birth of Italy.
 The Savoyards ruled Sardinia for over a century, forming the Kingdom of Sardinia, which later expanded to include Piedmont, Nice, and Savoy.

-Despite renaming their state the “Kingdom of Sardinia”, the Savoy family stayed focused on Piedmont where the city of Turin was heavily rebuilt to be considered the capital of a Royal House and compete with other European capitals such as Paris or Wien.
+Despite renaming their state the “Kingdom of Sardinia”, the Savoy family stayed focused on Piedmont, where the city of Turin was heavily rebuilt to be considered the capital of a Royal House and compete with other European capitals such as Paris or Vienna.

 Cagliari, the capital of Sardinia, on the other hand, remained a smaller city, and the Savoy mostly ignored Sardinia’s needs.
-The Savoy introduced centralized administration, replacing the old Spanish feudal system but, just like the Spanish did for centuries in Sicily, they never invested in the local territories, leaving Sardinia’s infrastructure, agriculture, and economy poor and underdeveloped compared to mainland Piedmont.
+The Savoy introduced centralized administration, replacing the old Spanish feudal system.
+However, just like the Spanish had done for centuries in Sicily, they never invested in the local territories, leaving Sardinia’s infrastructure, agriculture, and economy poor and underdeveloped compared to mainland Piedmont.

 Sardinia’s Struggle for Autonomy

-In 1794–1796, there were anti-Savoy revolts in Cagliari and Sassari, with locals temporarily expelling Piedmontese officials.
+Between 1794 and 1796, anti-Savoyan revolts occurred in Cagliari and Sassari, with locals temporarily expelling Piedmontese officials.
 Local resistance came not only from the lower social classes but from Sardinian nobles and intellectuals.
 However, the Savoy crushed the uprisings and tightened their grip on the island.

 Those events left a strong imprint on Sardinian culture for the following generations.
 As many felt neglected by the Savoy, seeing them as foreign rulers, their traditions and identity remained strong.
-This sense of autonomy and pride is still very much present and our Sardinia Small Group Tour will interact with locals who carry on the tradition.
-Our Sardinia-native local guide shares stories and facts that outline this unique way of being that marks a difference from the rest of mainland Italy.
+This sense of autonomy and pride is still very much present with locals who carry on the tradition.
+Our Sardinia-native local guide shares stories and facts that outline this unique way of being, which marks a distinct difference from the rest of mainland Italy.

-In 1861, King Victor Emmanuel II became the first King of Italy, making Sardinia part of the newly unified country.
-Whilst Italian is the main language spoken on the island, the Sardinian language Sardo is still widely used, with different aspects varying between villages and towns.
+In 1861, King Victor Emmanuel II became the first King of Italy, uniting Sardinia with the newly unified country.
+While Italian is the main language spoken on the island, the Sardinian language, Sardo, is still widely used, with different aspects varying between villages and towns.

-Even the Christian religion that, like in any Italian region, is an important element of the culture, in Sardinia is often celebrated in events that retain a hint of pagan influence.
+Even the Christian religion, which, like in any Italian region, is an important element of the culture, in Sardinia is often celebrated in events that retain a hint of pagan influence.

 Sardinia outdoor sail boat tour